graphile/persisted-operations/README.md

  * allows you to determine under which circumstances persisted operations
  * may be bypassed.
  *
+ * IMPORTANT: this function must not throw!
+ *
  * @example
  *
  * ```